Dotrar/dotrar.github.io/_posts/2021-11-06-organising.markdown

 Using a bullet journal has completely changed this, because I'm given flexibility to put in whatever information Iwant to put in (I'm suprised at how much the hours don't matter), - not only that, but being able to put in as much errata as I want means that the journal becomes not a chore to manage but an extension of my thoughts and hobbies and ideas.
 I look forward to writing in it each morning and night, and knowing that all my agenda items for the future are there.
 The flexibility with how I use the diary lines up perfectly with how life happens.
 Some days might need more, some days might just be reflective journal entries.
 And having a central place for my notes ( "things to buy" "movies that wife and I want to watch") means that they're just a few pages away from whenever I need them.

 All in all, highly recommended.
-Watch the video linked at the start to begin.
+Watch the video linked at the start to begin for yourself and try it.